-- On 4 and 5 August 2014, the underlying assets are revalued, without resulting in any margin call for the transactions entered into on 30 and 31 July 2014. - On 6 August 2014, the counterparty repays the liquidity provided under the main refinancing operation initiated on 30 July 2014, including the accrued interest of EUR 1 458.
+6. On 28 September 2022, the counterparty repays the liquidity provided under the main refinancing operation initiated on 21 September 2022, including the accrued interest of EUR 12 153.
 The NCB returns EUR 51 550 000 of Asset A in nominal value.

-On the same day the counterparty enters into a new repurchase transaction with the NCB, which purchases EUR 75 million of Asset C in nominal value terms.
-Since Asset C is a zero coupon corporate bond with a residual maturity of more than 10 years and allocated to credit quality step 1-2, requiring a valuation haircut of 13 %, the corresponding haircut-adjusted market value on that day is of EUR 35 045 775.
-The revaluation of assets underlying the long-term refinancing operation initiated on 31 July 2014 reveals that the adjusted market value of the assets provided exceeds the upper trigger level and leads to the NCB returning EUR 262 000 of Asset B in nominal value to the counterparty.
-If a margin had to be paid to the counterparty by the NCB in relation to the second transaction, such a margin could, in certain cases, be netted out with the margin paid to the NCB by the counterparty in relation to the first transaction.
-As a result, there would only be one margin settlement.
+On the same day the counterparty enters into a new collateralised lending transaction with the NCB, which purchases EUR 72,5 million of Asset C in nominal value terms.
+Since Asset C is a zero-coupon corporate bond with a residual maturity of 12 years and allocated to credit quality step 1-2, requiring a valuation haircut of 10 %, the corresponding haircut-adjusted market value on that day is of EUR 35 045 775.